 - Insurance planning: This service may help you figure out how to protect your assets and pass your wealth on to others.
 It can also include offering assistance as you navigate open enrollment and choose your employee benefits.

 - Estate planning: Get help with creating a plan to help ensure that your loved ones are cared for.
-Facet works with your lawyer to draft the appropriate documents and put together a plan that makes sense.
+Facet's estate planning services are offered by wealth.com, which works with your needs and state laws to put together a plan that makes sense.

 - Retirement income: Once you reach retirement, Facet can help with determining how to best support your lifestyle and which sources to draw from initially.